bwcompton/DEPMEP/README.md

 and road-stream crossings in Massachusetts, with scores for each stream segment and each crossing.
 The scores can be help determine whether the cost of a culvert or bridge upgrade fits within DEP’s “maximum extent practicable” regulations.
-For background and detail, see guideance document “Meeting the Massachusetts Stream Crossing Standards to the Maximum Extent Practicable” (currently in draft form, and not yet posted).
+For background and detail, see guidance document “Meeting the Massachusetts Stream Crossing Standards to the Maximum Extent Practicable” (currently in draft form, and not yet posted).